Markovian Sliced Wasserstein Distances: Beyond Independent Projections: Experiments

-\textbf{Studies on hyperparameters:} From Table~\ref{tab:gf_appendix} in Appendix~\ref{subsec:add_gradient_flow}, increasing the number of projections $L$ yields better performance for SW, K-SW, and iMSW.
+\textbf{Studies on hyperparameters.} From Table~\ref{tab:gf_appendix} in Appendix~\ref{subsec:add_gradient_flow}, increasing the number of projections $L$ yields better performance for SW, K-SW, and iMSW.
 Similarly, increasing the number of timesteps $T$ also helps Max-SW and iMSW better.
 Moreover, we find that for the same number of total projections e.g., $L=5,T=2$ and $T=2,L=5$, a larger timestep $T$ might lead to a better result for iMSW.
 For burning and thinning, we see that they help to reduce the computation while the performance stays comparable or even better if choosing the right value of $M$ and $N$.
 Also, iMSW the burning steps $M=T-1$ is still better than Max-SW with $T$ time steps.
-For the concentration parameter $\kappa$ in rMSW and viMSW, a larger value of $\kappa$ leads to a faster computation due to faster sampling.
-However, the performance of viMSW is not monotonic in terms of $\kappa$.
+For the concentration parameter $\kappa$ in viMSW, the performance of viMSW is not monotonic in terms of $\kappa$.